lasersell/lasersell-sdk/go/README.md

 ## API notes

+- **Connect the stream before buying.** The stream detects positions by watching on-chain token arrivals.
+If the stream is not connected when a buy lands, the position will not be tracked.
+See [docs.lasersell.io/api/exit-api/buy](https://docs.lasersell.io/api/exit-api/buy).
 - Use `context.Context` on all network operations to control cancellation/timeouts.
 - API parser supports current and legacy response envelopes.
 - Stream client includes reconnect handling and sender/session utilities.